peteray-dev/peteray-dev/README.md

 ## About Me

-I'm currently pursuing my passion for coding while exploring new technologies and improving my skills.
+I have a big passion for coding while exploring new technologies and improving my skills.
 My areas of interest include:

 - Data Science & Engineering
 - Software Development